canonical/sphinx-docs-guide/style-guide.rst

 Define links in a common link file:
   To keep the text more readable and make it easy to maintain links, add all external link to a common link file (``reuse/links.txt``).
-  This file is pulled into all rST files, so the links are directly available in all files by just using the link text.
+  This file is pulled into all reST files, so the links are directly available in all files by just using the link text.

   .. list-table::
      :header-rows: 1